sfdxb7/gitmcp-copier/README.md

 ### `search_<repo-name>_documentation`

 This tool lets the AI search through a repository's documentation by providing a specific search query.
-Instead of loading all documentation (which could be very large), it uses smart search to find just the relevant parts.
+Instead of loading all the documentation (which could be very large), it uses intelligent search to find just the relevant parts.

 **When it's useful:** For specific questions about particular features, functions, or concepts within a project